ankhoa1212/computer-vision/README.md

 # Computer Vision

-This repository contains code for computer vision techniques using various algorithms.
+This repository contains code for computer vision techniques on live video feed.

 ## Table of Contents
 - [Installation](#installation)